Caleb9/camera-utility/README.md

                         destination.
 ```

-The `<src-path>` and `<dst-dir>` are the only required
+The `<src-path>` and `<dst-dir>` are the only required arguments.
-arguments.
 Remaining options can be added in any combination.

-By default (when `--keep-going` is not used), the application will
+By default (when `--keep-going` is not used), the application will bail out on first error, e.g. if it cannot read
-bail out on first error, e.g. if it cannot read file's EXIF metadata
+file's EXIF metadata
 (this can happen for pictures taken with old phone for example).
-It
-will also **not overwrite any existing files**, unless `--overwrite`
+It will also **not overwrite any existing files**,
+unless `--overwrite`
 option is used.

-With `--keep-going`, there's a report printed by the end containing
+With `--keep-going`, there's a report printed by the end containing list of skipped files and those where metadata could
-list of skipped files and those where metadata could not be read.
+not be read.

-I'd recommend using the `check` command first to see if all the files
-have valid metadata.
+I'd recommend using the `check` command first to see if all the files have valid metadata.

-The application is written in .NET Core, I have successfully used in
-on Windows, Linux and macOS.
+The application is written in C# on .NET, I have successfully used in on Windows, Linux and macOS.

 ### Examples

-Find all camera files in current directory and check if they contain
+Find all camera files in current directory and check if they contain necessary metadata to derive date-based name
-necessary metadata to derive date-based name for `copy` or `move`
+for `copy` or `move`
 commands:

 ```
 camera-utility check
 ```

 Check a specific directory:

 ```
 camera-utility check /source/directory/path
 ```

 Execute a test run to see how files would be copied and renamed:

 ```
 camera-utility copy /source/directory/path /destination/path --dry-run --keep-going
 ```

 Move files and ignore errors for files which don't contain metadata:

 ```
 camera-utility move /source/directory/path /destination/path --keep-going
 ```

-Copy files directly into `/destination/path` without the date
+Copy files directly into `/destination/path` without the date sub-directory:
-sub-directory:

 ```
 camera-utility copy /source/file.jpg /destination/path --skip-date-subdir
 ```

 etc.

 ## Things to Do

-* List of multiple individual files as input (currently only a single
-  file or entire directory is supported)
+* List of multiple individual files as input (currently only a single file or entire directory is supported)